Fracturing Systems | Mongoose Sand-Jet Perforating with Annular Fracs

 The completion begins at the toe of the well, with the frac-isolation assembly positioned at the lowest planned stage.
 Depth correlation is aided by the mechanical casing collar locator.
-The resettable frac plug isolates the zone from the well bore below and anchors the assembly.
+The multi-set bridge plug isolates the zone from the well bore below and anchors the assembly.
 Abrasive slurry is pumped through the perforating sub nozzles.
 High-velocity jets cut through the casing and cement and into the formation.
 To accelerate the frac process and to conserve water and frac fluids, the pad and frac can be circulated down the annulus to the frac zone before jet perforating begins.

 When the perforations are complete, frac pressure is applied down the annulus to peform the frac.
 The coiled tubing serves as a deadleg for monitoring actual pressure at the frac point to assist in adjusting pad size, sand concentration and ramp, fluid viscosity and pump pressure in real time.
 With planning and coordination, stages can be completed quickly and smoothly at a rate of more than one per hour.
 After the last stage, the multi-set bridge plug is unset, the isolation assembly is retrieved, and the full-open wellbore is ready for production.